Mabel K. Staupers: Biography

-Staupers was born on February 27, 1890, in Barbados, West Indies.
+Staupers was born February 27, 1890, in Barbados, West Indies.
 In 1903, at the age of thirteen, she emigrated to the United States, Harlem, New York, with her parents, Pauline and Thomas Doyle and received American citizenship in 1917.
 She attended Freedmen's Hospital School of Nursing in Washington, DC, where she graduated with honors.
-After graduation, she worked as a private duty nurse.
+After graduation, like most graduate nurses, she worked as a private duty nurse.

-Staupers fought for the inclusion of black nurses in World War II to the Army and Navy as the executive secretary of the National Association of Colored Graduate Nurses (NACGN).
+During World War II Staupers fought for the inclusion of black nurses in the Army and Navy as the executive secretary of the National Association of Colored Graduate Nurses (NACGN).
 She wrote that "Negro nurses recognize that service to their country is a responsibility of citizenship."
 Staupers became the executive secretary of NACGN, and the main goal of the association was to advance the status of African American nurses, most of whom were barred from nursing schools and professional associations in a number of states.
 Staupers, along with the president of NACGN, Estelle Masse Riddle, led the struggle of black nurses to win full integration into the American nursing profession.
 Staupers was a great organizer and an astute political tactician whose focus was social change.